Last Updated on May 9, 2025 by Hannah Stephenson

 The Waterfront is actually a pretty big area.
-It covers over 300 acres and is divided into nine different districts.
+Did you know that it’s divided into nine different districts?
 There are shops, covered markets, and even luxury apartments around here, so there’s no shortage of things to do.
-Perhaps for this reason, it’s also one of the most visited tourist attractions in the whole of Africa.

 Since this area is so big and so popular, I felt that it was only right to create a guide containing all of the best things to do at the V&A Waterfront.
 You don’t want to miss out on this part of Cape Town!